psychemedia/island-storynotes/carus-wilson/05-setting-the-scene.md

 > ... every Common Prostitute wandering in the public Streets or public Highways, or in any Place of public Resort, and behaving in a riotous or indecent Manner;  ... , shall be deemed an idle and disorderly Person within the true Intent and Meaning of this Act.

 Town Commissioners could also adopt regulations defined in the [Town Police Clauses Act 1847](https://www.legislation.gov.uk/ukpga/1847/89/pdfs/ukpga_18470089_en.pdf) as local Bye_laws.
-Among other things, this allowed them, to explicitly regulate, amongst other things, bad language and disordely conduct:
+Among other things, this allowed them, to explicitly regulate, amongst other things, bad language and disorderly conduct:

 > XXVIII.
 Every Person who in any Street, to the Obstruction, Annoyance, or Danger of the Residents or Passengers, commits any of the following Offences, shall be liable to a Penalty not exceeding Forty Shillings for each Offence, or, in the Discretion of the justice before whom he is convicted, may be committed to Prison, there to remain for a Period not exceeding Fourteen Days, and any Constable or other Officer appointed by virtue of this or the special Act shall take into Custody, without Warrant, and, forthwith convey before a Justice, any Person who within his View commits any such Offence ; (that is to say,) ...
 >